Navid200/xDrip/docs/Nightscout/NotFree.md

 The following image shows a summary of my costs over the past 11 months.
 ![](./images/CostHistory.png)

 In February, I intentionally generated outgoing traffic as a test to see how much the cost will increase.
-I copies the database to another Nightscout over and over again in order to create extra outgoing traffic.
+I copied the database to another Nightscout over and over again in order to create extra outgoing traffic.
 <br/>

 ---